 Beat the cream cheese with your electric mixer until smooth.
 Add icing sugar.

-Whip the cream with vanilla extract but not too firm.
+Whip the double cream with vanilla extract but not too firm.
 Then fold into the sugar & cream cheese mixture.

 To assemble, start with a layer of the shortbreads mixture at the bottom, then cover with the cream mixture and decorate the top with fresh fruits.